 My first visit to the great henge and stone circles of Avebury was as a primary school pupil at Preshute School in Manton and I remember how fascinated we all were particularly by the tale of ‘the barber-surgeon’.
 Believed by most experts now to be a tailor from the 14th century, due to the hinged iron scissors found with him, his skeleton along with his few belongings were found buried below the collapsed stone 9 of the outer circle.
 Handily for the archaeologists he had three silver pennies on him dating to the reigns of Edward ii (1307 – 1327) and Edward iii (1327 – 1377) so his burial presumably dates from the reign of Edward iii.

-After that Avebury became something of a playground and occasional picnic spot for me and my family, my brother and I careering up and down the bank and ditch as children still do today.
+After that Avebury became something of a playground and regular picnic spot for me and my family, my brother and I careering up and down the bank and ditch as children still do today.

 Our Avebury – touching the stones